 The methods in this discussion are oriented toward what is commonly thought of as corrosion and degradation.
-The behavior and prediction of systems that is in the province of HAZOP (Hazard and Operability) and HAZAN (Hazard Analysis) methodologies is not considered here.
+The behavior and prediction of systems that are in the province of HAZOP (Hazard and Operability) and HAZAN (Hazard Analysis) methodologies are not considered here.
 These methodologies are discussed in detail in other publications as they apply to large systems.

 Predicting performance is thought by some to be impossible since what fails often seems to have little to do with initially anticipated problems for which extensive research was undertaken.
 Therefore, there is often a suspicion about the value of prediction since the lore seems to agree that "failures always occur where predictions have not been developed."

-However, use of the corrosion allowance has more likely lead to more problems than it has solved.
+However, the use of the corrosion allowance has more likely lead to more problems than it has solved.
 Engineers conclude that having provided a corrosion allowance has solved any problem associated with corrosion.
-Unfortunately, the corrosion allowance does not account for any of the localized corrosion processes identified and does not account for various flow accelerated corrosion phenomena.
+Unfortunately, the corrosion allowance does not account for any of the localized corrosion processes identified and does not account for various flow-accelerated corrosion phenomena.
 The corrosion allowance idea is both useless and misleading.

 Predicting performance has also been clouded by assumptions of designers that environments, e.g. pure water, are "obviously innocuous."
 However, such assumptions do not consider that chemical species in relatively pure environments can concentrate due to heat transfer and boiling on surfaces.

-Difficulty of communication between designers and those who understand predicting performance has often led to a lack of serious consideration of potential failures.
-The backgrounds in the contributing fields are often so different that what is taken for communication is not understanding.
+The difficulty of communication between designers and those who understand predicting performance has often led to a lack of serious consideration of potential failures.
+The backgrounds in the contributing fields are often so different that what is taken for communication is not understood.